parflow/parflow/docs/user_manual/source/user_manual.rst

 the Richards’ equation implementation.
 They will be ignored if a full two-phase formulation is used.

-This key specifies the type of relative permeability function that will be used on all specified geometries.
+*string* **Phase.RelPerm.Type** no default This key specifies the type of relative permeability function that will be used on all specified geometries.
 Note that only one type of relative permeability may be used for the entire problem.
 However, parameters may be different for that type in different geometries.
 For instance, if the problem consists of three geometries, then **VanGenuchten** may be specified with three different sets of parameters for the three different goemetries.
 However, once **VanGenuchten** is specified, one geometry cannot later be specified to have **Data** as its relative permeability.
 The possible values for this key are **Constant, VanGenuchten, Haverkamp, Data,** and **Polynomial**.
-Example Useage:

 .. container:: list